projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 - A blank Kubernetes cluster, where no CNI was ever configured.
 - These [base requirements]({{site.baseurl}}/getting-started/kubernetes/requirements), except those related to the management of `cali*`, `tunl*` and `vxlan.calico` interfaces.

+> **Note**: If using `kubeadm` to create the cluster please make sure to specify the pod network CIDR using `--pod-network-cidr` command-line argument, for example, `sudo kubeadm init --pod-network-cidr=192.168.0.0/16`.
+If 192.168.0.0/16 is already in use within your network you must select a different pod network CIDR.
+   {: .alert .alert-info}

 **Optional**
 For some hardware, the following hugepages configuration may enable VPP to use more efficient drivers: